-(1) New parking garages shall undergo an initial condition assessment following construction and prior to a certificate of occupancy or certificate of compliance being issued for the structure,

-(2) Existing parking garages shall undergo an initial condition assessment as follows:

-(i) if originally constructed prior to January 1, 1984, then prior to October 1, 2019;

-(ii) if originally constructed between January 1, 1984 and December 31, 2002, then prior to October 1, 2020; and

-(iii) if originally constructed between January 1, 2003 and the effective date of the rule adding this subdivision to 19 NYCRR section 1203.3, then prior to October 1, 2021.

-(D) Periodic Condition Assessments.
-Following the initial condition assessment of a parking garage, such parking garage shall undergo periodic condition assessments at intervals not to exceed three (3) years.

-(E) Additional Condition Assessments.

-(1) If the latest condition assessment report for a parking garage includes a recommendation by the responsible professional engineer that an additional condition assessment of such parking garage, or any portion of such parking garage, be performed before the date by which the next periodic condition assessment would be required under subdivision (c) of this section, the Village shall require the owner or operator of such parking garage to cause such parking garage (or, if applicable, the portion of such parking garage identified by the responsible professional engineer) to undergo an additional condition assessment no later than the date recommended in such condition assessment report.

-(2) If the Village becomes aware of any new or increased deterioration which, in the judgment of the Village, indicates that an additional condition assessment of the entire parking garage, or of the portion of the parking garage affected by such new or increased deterioration, should be performed before the date by which the next periodic condition assessment would be required under subdivision (c) of this section, the Village shall require the owner or operator of such parking garage to cause such parking garage (or, if applicable, the portion of the parking garage affected by such new or increased deterioration) to undergo an additional condition assessment no later than the date determined by the Village to be appropriate.

-(F) Condition Assessment Reports.
-The responsible professional engineer shall prepare, or directly supervise the preparation of, a written report of each condition assessment, and shall submit such condition assessment report to the Village within thirty days, or as soon thereafter as reasonably possible upon written request to the Village and explanation of the need for additional time.
+- (1) Parking garages constructed on or after August 29, 2018, shall undergo an initial condition assessment following construction and prior to a certificate of occupancy or certificate of compliance being issued for the structure. - (2) Parking garages constructed prior to August 29, 2018, shall undergo an initial condition assessment as follows: - (i) if originally constructed prior to January 1, 1984, then prior to October 1, 2019; - (ii) if originally constructed between January 1, 1984 and December 31, 2002, then prior to October 1, 2020; and - (iii) if originally constructed between January 1, 2003 and August 28, 2018, then prior to October 1, 2021. - (3) Any parking garage constructed prior to the effective date of the local law enacting this provision that has not undergone an initial condition assessment prior to that effective date shall undergo an initial condition assessment prior to six (6) months after the effective date of this local law. - (d) Periodic Condition Assessments.
+Following the initial condition assessment of a parking garage, such parking garage shall undergo periodic condition assessments at intervals not to exceed (3) years. - (e) Additional Condition Assessments. - (1) If the latest condition assessment report for a parking garage includes a recommendation by the responsible professional engineer that an additional condition assessment of such parking garage, or any portion of such parking garage, be performed before the date by which the next periodic condition assessment would be required under subdivision (c) of this section, the owner or operator of such parking garage shall cause such parking garage (or, if applicable, the portion of such parking garage identified by the responsible professional engineer) to undergo an additional condition assessment no later than the date recommended in such condition assessment report. - (2) If the Village becomes aware of any new or increased deterioration which, in the judgment of the Village, indicates that an additional condition assessment of the entire parking garage, or of the portion of the parking garage affected by such new or increased deterioration, should be performed before the date by which the next periodic condition assessment would be required under subdivision (c) of this section, the owner or operator of such parking garage shall cause such parking garage (or, if applicable, the portion of the parking garage affected by such new or increased deterioration) to undergo an additional condition assessment no later than the date determined by the Village to be appropriate. - (f) Condition Assessment Reports.
+The responsible professional engineer shall prepare, or directly supervise the preparation of, a written report of each condition assessment, and shall submit such condition assessment report to the Village within sixty (60) days.
 Such condition assessment report shall be sealed and signed by the responsible professional engineer, and shall include: